-Measuring the Loss of Enjoyment of Life in Personal Injury Cases by Stan V. Smith n most courts, the value of a human being is not recognized.
+Measuring The Loss of Enjoyment of life in Personal Injury Cases in Arizona - Hedonic Damages

+In most courts, the value of a human being is not recognized.
 According to the laws of many states, your life isn't worth a "plug nickel" if you no longer work.
 So, except in Georgia, Connecticut, Mississippi and New Mexico, and in Section 1983 cases, if you are injured or killed and have lost all your future enjoyment of life, but have no lost income, you or your survivors stand little chance of collecting anything for the value of your life.

 Fortunately, in non-fatal injury cases, most states do allow for the partial loss of enjoyment of life.
-The field of economics has much to say about how to value these losses, and thus over a hundred courts in over half the states, including Hawaii, have allowed testimony on the loss of enjoyment of life damages to assist juries in evaluating these losses.
+The field of economics has much to say about how to value these losses, and thus over a hundred courts in over half the states have allowed my testimony on the loss of enjoyment of life damages to assist juries in evaluating these losses, including courts in Arizona.

-In fatal injury cases, while a decedent cannot recover for his or her own loss of enjoyment of life, a hedonic damages economic model can, and has, been used in courts throughout the country to value the loss of society and companionship to survivors.
+In fatal injury cases, while a decedent cannot recover for his or her own loss of enjoyment of life, my economic model can, and has, been used to value the loss of society and companionship to survivors which is a recognized element of damages in Arizona.

-Most states do allow non-fatal injury victims to recover for their lost enjoyment of life, without requiring cognitive awareness on the part of the victim.
+Most states do allow non-fatal injury victims to recover for the lost pleasure of life, without requiring cognitive awareness on the part of the victim.
 Recently, in Molzof v.
 United States, 112 S.Ct.
 711 (1992), a Federal Tort Claims Act case, the U.S. Supreme Court unanimously ruled that cognitive awareness is no longer required for damages to be claimed against the U.S. Government.
-In a few states, however, you can recover only if you are aware of the loss you have experienced from an injury.
-If you are in a permanent coma, you or your survivors are entitled to nothing.
-In these states, such as New York, it is thus "cheaper to kill than to maim."
+In Arizona, damages can be recovered for the loss of enjoyment of life.
+See Felder v.
+United States, 543 F.2d 657 (9th Cir.
+1976), and Pacht v.
+Morris, 107